n00b69/woa-a52s/guide/nopc.md

 ## Installing Windows without a PC
 > [!Warning]
 > THIS GUIDE IS NOT YET FINISHED AND MAY NOT WORK.
-DO NOT USE IT UNTIL TOU SEE THIS WARNING GONE.
+DO NOT USE IT UNTIL YOU SEE THIS WARNING GONE.
+>
+> AT BEST, IT WILL WORK
+>
+> AT WORST, YOUR DEVICE MAY BRICK
+>
+> JOIN THE [TELEGRAM CHAT](https://t.me/a52sxq_uefi) FOR FURTHER SUPPORT

 ### Prerequisites
 - A rooted A52s